Sonnet 223

 In lowing bawls.

-The moonlight gilds the grain,
+The moonlight gilds the grain

 In silver bold;

-Where sunshine will at noon,
+Where sunshine will at morn

-The world aglow in peace,
+The world aglow in peace

-There on the farm,
+Soft on the farm,

 Reminding of the place,